Thank you for entrusting your pet’s care to us at Castle Vets.

 Castle Vets is governed by the Royal College of Veterinary Surgeons (RCVS) and we adhere to the Professional Code of Conduct at all times.
 We are also accredited under the RCVS Practice Standards Scheme which ensures that we are committed to providing the highest standard of care for all of our clients and their pets and communicating fully with you at all times.
 As part of our commitment, this document details our practice terms and conditions.

 Our intention is to provide a competitively and fairly priced service for you and your pet.

 A consultation fee will be charged every time you see the vet and all fees, drugs, food and counter sale charges are subject to VAT at the current rate.
 You will receive a detailed statement/receipt for every consultation, investigation, surgical procedure, treatment or other transaction with us.
 No drugs or food will be dispensed without payment.
 If you have any concerns about treatment costs or your ability to pay you bill, please talk to us as soon as possible

-The fees for routine consultations, surgeries and treatments can be found on our Routine Services Price List
+The fees for routine consultations, surgeries and treatments can be found on our Routine Price list

 Should you wish to know the cost of other specific treatments/medications please ask the veterinary surgeon or veterinary nurse during your consultation or you can contact the practice.

 We will be happy to give you a printed estimate regarding the expected costs of a course of treatment, investigations, or surgical procedure.
 Please be aware that any estimate given can only be an approximation of the final cost.
 We will always keep you informed and updated if costs are likely to exceed the original estimate.